-COP is the biggest annual conference on the climate crisis, and COP28 is being held this year in Dubai from the 30th November – 12th December.
-In this article, we look at COP’s history, key achievements and what’s likely to be on the agenda in 2023.
+COP is the biggest annual conference on the climate crisis, and COP29 is being held this year in Baku, Azerbaijan from 11 – 22 November.
+In this article, we look at COP’s history, key achievements and what’s likely to be on the agenda in 2024.

 What is COP and when did it begin?